kevkanaan/PureSphere/README.md

 ### Pipelines

 The pipelines are defined in the `/dags` folder:
-1. `ingest.py`: responsible to bring raw data to the landing zone
+1. `ingest.py`: responsible to bring raw data to the landing zone.
+It takes approximately 15min to run.
-2. `wrangle.py`: responsible to migrate raw data from the landing zone and move them into the staging area (cleaning, wrangling, transformation, etc.)
+2. `wrangle.py`: responsible to migrate raw data from the landing zone and move them into the staging area (cleaning, wrangling, transformation, etc.).
+Again, it takes approximately 15min to run.
-3. `production.py`: responsible to move the data from the staging zone into the production zone, and trigger the update of data marts (views)
+3. `production.py`: responsible to move the data from the staging zone into the production zone, and trigger the update of data marts (views).
+The data mart consist of a SQL table located in Postgres `production` db and a toy graph database stored in Neo4J.
+Build the whole graph requires hours, so we have restricted it to 1000 relations for the sake of illustration.

 ### Useful links
 | Service      |       URL      |